Patoll3461/MetroSimulator/README.md

 ## Modes

----

 - There are two modes:
 - - Build Mode
 - - Select Mode
 - In Build Mode, you can build lines and stations
 - In Select Mode, you can select a station to view its name at the top
+- The Mode can be switched by pressing the button in the top right, which shows the current mode, or by pressing **B**

 ## Camera

----

 - You can look around by holding the middle mouse button down and moving the mouse
 - You can zoom by using the scroll wheel
-- You can reset zoom and position by pressing Backspace
+- You can reset zoom and position by pressing **Backspace**

 ## Tile Types

----

 - There are 5 types of tiles: